• Skip to primary navigation

 5. Cut the chitarra.
 Lay one sheet of pasta at a time on top of the chitarra strings and sprinkle with flour.
 Use a rolling pin to roll over the dough 2 to 3 times to cut the dough, then slide the rolling pin across the top of the dough to release the dough from the wire strings.
 If the spaghetti doesn't automatically release, pluck the strings on one end of the chitarra to release them.

 6. Store or cook the chitarra pasta.
-Sprinkle the pasta with flour and form it into a nest until ready to cook.
-If you want to freeze the chitarra to cook later on, place the nests on a parchment-lined tray and pop it into the freezer for 30-45 minutes, or until completely frozen.
-Once frozen, place the nests into an airtight container and use within 1 to 3 months for best results.
-To cook chitarra pasta, add the nests to a large pot of boiling salted water and cook until al dente or about 4 to 5 minutes, Enjoy!
+Sprinkle the cut pasta with flour and form it into nests.
+To freeze, place the nests on a parchment-lined tray, freeze 30 to 45 minutes until solid, then transfer to an airtight container for 1 to 3 months.
+To cook, add the nests to a large pot of boiling salted water and cook to al dente, about 1 ½ minutes for fresh or 2 ½ to 3 minutes from frozen (add frozen nests straight from the freezer, no thawing).
+Enjoy!

 Notes